rowangayleschaefer/hackathon_project/README.md

 * Looking at cosine similarity for products and building a product recommender based on previous products ordered.
 * Clustering buyers based on their buying habits.
+* Building an app that allows a user to select the item they want to model for.
 <br /></p>